 “Traditional” gets bandied about quite a lot these days.
 What does it mean?
 Michel ferments in cask and gives the wines a long elevage on the lees.
 He is determined that his wines taste and smell of wine.
 New wood is present to support the wine, but only in the background.

 The nose leads with lifts of floral – acacia blossom, honeysuckle and lilies.
-It is quickly joined with fruit notes of white peach, starfruit, quince and touch of yellow apple.
+It is quickly joined with fruit notes of white peach, starfruit, quince and a touch of yellow apple.
 All of that is anchored to a classic Burgundy underpinning of chalk and saline minerality.
 The palate is vivid, with a focused purity that gives way to a creamy (but not overdone) textural element.
 It finishes with a fineness of medium-weight flavors, effortlessly expressed.
-In a word, lovely.
+In a word: lovely.